Surprising Winter Health Benefits

-The bitter temperatures and near-constant precipitation this winter have brought out the grouch in most of us, but believe it or not, there are a few health benefits credited to cold weather.
+The bitter, fluctuating temperatures and precipitation during winter can bring out the grouch in most of us, but believe it or not, there are a few health benefits credited to cold weather.
 Avinash Viswanathan, MD, an internal medicine physician with Memorial Physician Services— Koke Mill, explains below.

 - Cold weather stimulates more brown-fat burning, which is much higher in caloric content than white fat.
 This means you need less fat to increase your energy stores.

 - Cold therapy has been proven to work a little more effectively than heat therapy for autoimmune inflammatory conditions.